VcelakMarek/Password_generator/README.md

 - how to work with svg files
 - how to change HTML content via JavaScript
-- basics of JavaScript like for loop, If statements, functions, DOM, event listeners
+- basics of JavaScript like for loop, If statements, switch, functions, DOM, event listeners

 ### Useful resources